mnooner256/pyqrcode/docs/encoding.rst

 Numeric Encoding
 ================

 The numeric type is the most efficient way to encode digits.
+Problematically, the standard make no provisions for encoding negative or fractional numbers.
+This encoding is better than Alphanumeric, when you only have a list of digits.

-Internally, an integer is converted into a string of digits.
-You can also specify a string of digits as the data-type.
-This encoding is the optimal way to encode digits.
+To use this encoding, simply specify a string of digits as the data.
+You can also use a positive integer and the code's contents.

 .. code-block:: python

   >>> number = pyqrcode.create(123456789012345)
   >>> number2 = pyqrcode.create('0987654321')

-Notice, though that you cannot encode negative or fractional numbers with this encoding.
-Instead you would use the Alphanumeric mode.

 Alphanumeric
 ============